 - How can I get an update on my application status?

 UHAB does not have a waiting list.
 To join our Interest Pool, you must do two simple things in either order.
-We require you to take an introductory Homeownership Workshop (note: Latecomers will not be given credit for the class) and to submit a complete application.
-Once you have done both, we can begin to process your application.
+We require you to submit an application and take an introductory Homeownership Workshop.
+We will begin to process your application once we receive it and you will be required to have taken the introductory workshop by the time we send you to any building to which you might be eligible.

 UHAB begins by looking at four factors: